itszerrin/GPT-for-AI-sites/README.md

 5. ``GPT-4`` says it's ``GPT-3.5``/based off of ``GPT-3.5``?
 Yes, it's a common bug in the OpenAI API.
 [OpenAI forums thread](https://community.openai.com/t/gpt-4-through-api-says-its-gpt-3/286881)
    Don't worry, it's still ``GPT-4``, lol.

+6. The ``Chat Memory`` function does not seem to work at the moment.

 ## Copyright

 Recentaly/GPT-for-AI-sites: A hosted wrapper for AI sites.